 Below is a view of the same task with the resource assigned who is not available on the dates of the task because of the limitation of the resource date ranges.
-The task below has been changed to a milestone task and no work has been assigned to the resource.
+As a result, the task has been changed to a milestone task and no work has been assigned to the resource.